Division of Student Affairs

 The University Program Council (UPC) is a student-run programming board that coordinates fun and exciting programs around the UNT campus.
-UPC is dedicated to providing programs that are entertaining, educational, diverse and almost always free for students.
+UPC is dedicated to providing programs that are entertaining, educational, diverse and free for students.
 UPC is comprised of several student executive positions and a student volunteer board that plan and implement events on campus.
 Students have the opportunity to join UPC at the beginning of each semester and assist in developing new ideas for future events as well as promote and organize events.
-All of our UPComing events can be found by liking our Facebook page at “UNT University Program Council” or following @UNT_UPC on Twitter.
+All of our UPComing events can be found by liking our Facebook page at “UNT University Program Council” or following @UNT_UPC on Twitter or Instagram.

 The UNT Writing Center offers free tutoring to all UNT students in all disciplines and at all stages of their academic careers—from English composition students to graduate students writing theses and dissertations.

 Our hours are from 9:00 – 9:00, Monday – Thursday and from 9:00 – 3:00 on Fridays.
 We do offer walk-ins at Willis Library on Sunday – Thursday evenings from 5:00 to 9:00.
 You can stop by at 5:00 when the tutor arrives to sign up for a slot that night – first come, first served.

 Students may have up to 1 hour of instruction total per day, i.e., one 30-minute appointment in the main center and a 30 minute appointment in the library, or two 30-minute appointments in the main center (not back-to-back).
 Graduate students working with our graduate tutors can schedule 1 hour of instruction per week, either online or in-person.

 We have one more location exclusively for graduate students in engineering in the library at Discovery Park, room B112.
 Please e-mail writingcenter-DP@unt.edu for details.